M83 (band): 2016–present: Junk, Volta, Tour, DSVII, and Fantasy

 On 1 March 2016, M83's seventh studio album Junk was announced along with its lead single, "Do It, Try It".
 The album was released on 8 April 2016.
 The band then embarked on a tour across North America and Europe during the first half of 2016.
 On 5 December 2016, it was announced that Gonzalez of M83 would be the composer and musical director for Cirque du Soleil's touring show, Volta.

 In July 2019, Gonzalez announced M83's eighth studio album, DSVII (standing for Digital Shades, Vol. II).
 It was released on 20 September 2019.
 In December 2021, Gonzalez announced a re-release of Hurry Up We're Dreaming for its 10th anniversary.
 On 10 January 2023, M83 released the single "Oceans Niagara", and released their ninth studio album, Fantasy, on 17 March 2023.
-A tour of North America will be undertaken later in 2023.
+A tour of North America in support of the album followed.

+On 16 April 2025, Anthony Gonzalez announced the release of the new M83 soundtrack album A Necessary Escape for the film Dakar Chronicles, a documentary directed by the French actor and screenwriter Jalil Lespert.

 Style

-The band's aesthetic is characterised by extensive use of reverb effects and lyrics spoken softly over loud instruments.
-Gonzalez has been inspired by aspects of the American Dream and his songs have been described as "adult-scripted teen dreams".
-Inspiration for the 1980s style found in much of his music includes bands such as My Bloody Valentine, Pink Floyd and Tangerine Dream.
-Between various electronic music properties and album artwork, M83's style includes a mix of both contemporary pop and 1980s dream pop.
+The band's aesthetic is characterized by dense guitar and synthesizer layering, extensive use of reverb effects, and lyrics often sung softly in a dream pop style.
+Gonzalez has been inspired by cultural and musical facets of the 1980s, and his songs have been described as "adult-scripted teen dreams".
+Inspiration for his music includes bands such as My Bloody Valentine, Smashing Pumpkins, Depeche Mode, Jean-Michel Jarre, and Tangerine Dream.